bfetler/lending_club/README.md

     + somewhat sensitive to parameter choice (five to seven columns optimal)
     + fast

 Any of the above classification methods will predict high or low interest rate with about 89% +- 5% accuracy.
-The training error estimate is low and consistent across methods, indicating the error comes from variability within the data.
-Logistic Regression is the best choice, since it is fast, accurate, and easy to implement with a little optimization.
+The training error estimate is low and consistent across methods, indicating the error comes from variability within the data.  *Logistic Regression* is the best choice, since it is fast, accurate, and easy to implement with a little optimization.

-Therefore we may target loan questionnaires for extra scrutiny to new customers and ads to existing customers with reasonable accuracy.
+#### Conclusion
+Therefore, with reasonable accuracy, we may:
++ target a segment of new customers with extra scrutiny on their loan questionnaires
++ correctly target ads to existing customer segments

 #### Detailed Analysis
 A detailed analysis of each method follows.